alexander-binder/Gatsby-js-blog-post/README.md

 For image optermisation on diffrent screen sizes I use  gatsby-plugin-image, gatsby-plugin-sharp, gatsby-transformer-sharp

-I create blogPost template pages and use the gatsby-node.js to auto gernerate pages for each blog post.
+I created blogPost template pages and use the gatsby-node.js to auto gernerate pages for each blog post.

 ## Available Scripts